Vegetarian, vegan, and gluten-free options are available across campus.

-USD's tobacco policy extends smoke-free areas beyond 20 feet from doorways and any other openings to buildings as well as outdoor dining areas, stadiums, and fleet vehicles licensed by the University.
+As of August 18, 2015 USD will be a smoke-free campus.
+USD's current tobacco policy extends smoke-free areas beyond 20 feet from doorways and any other openings to buildings as well as outdoor dining areas, stadiums, and fleet vehicles licensed by the University.
 For the complete policy, visit the Human Resources website and download the USD Policies and Procedures manual.

 Know the dangers of smoking: National Cancer Institute